xintao222/Docker-DocumentServer/README.md

 ONLYOFFICE Document Server is an online office suite comprising viewers and editors for texts, spreadsheets and presentations, fully compatible with Office Open XML formats: .docx, .xlsx, .pptx and enabling collaborative editing in real time.

+Starting from version 6.0, Document Server is distributed as ONLYOFFICE Docs.
+It has [three editions](https://github.com/ONLYOFFICE/DocumentServer#onlyoffice-document-server-editions).
+With this image, you will install the free Community version.

+ONLYOFFICE Docs can be used as a part of ONLYOFFICE Workspace or with third-party sync&share solutions (e.g. Nextcloud, ownCloud, Seafile) to enable collaborative editing within their interface.

 ## Functionality ##
 * ONLYOFFICE Document Editor
 * ONLYOFFICE Spreadsheet Editor